luma/menagerie/distributed_systems/src/replication_and_consensus.md

 2PC is a CA protocol so it does not tolerate network partitions.
 It's also a blocking protocol.
 If the coordinator fails permanently then some of the cohorts may not complete their transactions as they will be waiting on the coordinator to take some action.

-If the coordinator is in the $proposal$ phase and crashes after sending proposals to some of the cohorts then those cohorts will be blocked until the coordinator recovers.
+If the coordinator is in the \\( proposal \\) phase and crashes after sending proposals to some of the cohorts then those cohorts will be blocked until the coordinator recovers.

-If the coordinator is in the $commit$-$or$-$abort$ phase and crashes then every cohort will stall until they receive either a commit or a rollback.
+If the coordinator is in the \\( commit$-$or$-$abort \\) phase and crashes then every cohort will stall until they receive either a commit or a rollback.

 In both of these scenarios the coordinator remaining down could mean that the system can't begin another round of 2PC.